Mexican Independence Tour of Guanajuato

 Description

-After pickup from your hotel in Guanajuato, we'll tour the events of the Mexican Revolution that led to independence.
-Our first stop will be at the Conservas Santa Rosa store to sample traditional sweets made in the Guanajuato Mountain Range.
+After pickup from your hotel in Guanajuato at the indicated time, we'll embark on a tour through the events of the Mexican Revolution that led to independence.

 During weekends, Atotonilco may not be accessible due to spiritual retreats.From July 3-24, the José Alfredo Jiménez House Museum will be closed.